PRX/Porter/README.md

 There are additional parameters to specify how the file is transferred:

 `MD5`: The default is `false`, to indicate the md5 file should not be written.
-If set to `true` Porter will write an md5 file, containing the md5 hash of the input file (e.g. `<input file>.md5`).
+If set to `true` Porter will write a text file containing the MD5 hash of the copied file (e.g. `<input file>.md5`).
-This is useful both as a semaphore file, as it is written after the primary file is written successfully, and useful to validate the file was transferred without error by checking the md5 signature.
+This is useful both as a semaphore file, as it is written after the primary file is written successfully, and useful to validate the file was transferred without error by checking the MD5 signature.

 `Timeout`: The default is `1800` (30 minutes).
 The number of seconds that each FTP transfer should be given to complete.
 Note that the FTP copy task will internally make multiple attempts to transfer a file, and this is the timeout for each attempt, not for the task itself.